 The good news is that depression can be treated.
 In most cases, doctors prescribe a combination of therapy and antidepressant medication.
 Talk therapy may be one-on-one with a licensed professional, or your doctor may suggest meeting in group therapy sessions with other people who also have MS.

-In small doses, stress can be healthy.
-It promotes faster responses and can even boost immunity.
+Stress can be healthy in small doses.
+It promotes faster responses to situations which require them and can even boost immunity.

 Prolonged and unresolved stress can have the opposite effect, however.
 You may begin having new or worsened MS symptoms because of how stress affects the disease and your body.